Edge modes in the fractional quantum Hall effect without extra edge fermions: FQHE on a bounded surface

-The additional field $a_{0}\left( x\right) $ introduced in (\ref{5e}) and in $S_{\text{M}}$ can be eliminated by requiring the condition $a_{0}\left( x\right) =0$, that is legitimate in the context of a \textit{gauge field theory}.
-Thus, gauge invariance is crucial for the correct introduction of the statistical Chern-Simons field $a_{\mu}\left( x\right) $.
-Without it, the equations of motion obeyed by the field are not enough to eliminate this extra component and the identification of the dynamics of $a_{\mu}\left( x\right) $ with that of a Chern-Simons field cannot be made.
+The additional field $a_{0}\left( x\right) $ introduced in (\ref{5e}) and in $S_{\mathrm{M}}$ can be eliminated by requiring the condition $a_{0}\left( x\right) =0$, what is legitimate in the context of a gauge field theory. \textit{Thus, gauge invariance is crucial for the correct introduction of the statistical CS field} $a_{\mu}\left( x\right) $.
+Without it, the equations of motion obeyed by the field are not enough to eliminate this extra component and the identification of the dynamics of $a_{\mu}\left( x\right) $ with that of a CS field cannot be made.